Caledonia Mining Corporation Plc: Purchase of Shares by a Director

-ST HELIER, CHANNEL ISLANDS -- (Marketwired) -- 05/26/17 -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") (TSX: CAL)(OTCQX: CALVF)(AIM: CMCL) announces that it received notice today that Mr Mark Learmonth, Chief Financial Officer and a Director of the Company has purchased a total of 14,280 shares in the Company at a price of GBP 0.97 per share.
-Following this transaction Mr Learmonth owns 339,030 shares in the Company representing approximately 0.64 per cent of the issued share capital of the Company.
+LONDON, UNITED KINGDOM -- (Marketwired) -- 05/30/17 -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") (TSX: CAL)(OTCQX: CALVF)(AIM: CMCL) announces that it received notice on May 26, 2017 that Mr Leigh Wilson, Chairman and a Director of the Company, has purchased a total of 25,000 shares in the Company at an approximate average price of US$1.23 per share.
+Following this transaction Mr Wilson owns 240,000 shares in the Company representing approximately 0.45 per cent of the issued share capital of the Company.

 Note: This announcement contains inside information which is disclosed in accordance with the Market Abuse Regulation.